cqtan/imi-unicorns/Helpers/classify_and_create_json/readme.md

 Uses the pretrained VGGnet to classify certain classes and either outputs a json file specifically made for our SBB databank or outputs the images themselves in a categorized fashion.
 The goal is to be able to categorize the SBB images under certain categories and to create a file, which maps information of the images to their classified category.

-Example JSON files can be viewed in the "JSONs" directory.
+For this, a JSON file is to be created containing this information so that it may be given to the database.
+An example JSON file can be viewed in the "JSONs" directory.

 ----
 ## Prepare training and validation data